wistia/tickr-server/README.md

 tickr.
 If your last auto_increment ID is 1,000,000, you could start tickr with an offset of 1,000,001.
 This cannot be changed once your system goes live.
 * `TICKR_NODE_NUMBER` is the 0-indexed node of the cluster.

+Optional configurations:

+* `TICKR_HTTP_AUTH_PASSWORD` if set, is a password to be used for HTTP BASIC authentication.
+This is useful if your server is exposed through a public network interface.

 ## Getting Started